 - Successful applicants will be expected to submit a final report within 6 months of the project’s completion.
 The report should account for use of the IFREE funds, describe the research conducted, summarize key results, and list all working papers, grant submissions, publications, etc.

 - Papers must acknowledge funding support from the International Foundation for Research in Experimental Economics Small Grants Program.

-To request funding, proposals must meet the budget and formatting guidelines, and be emailed to the Chair of the Proposal Evaluation Committee (currently Jim Murphy at email@example.com).
+To request funding, proposals must meet the budget and formatting guidelines, Click here for proposal submission form.
+If you have any questions or problems, contact the Chair of the Proposal Evaluation Committee (currently Jim Murphy at email@example.com).
 Proposals may be submitted at any time.
 Below is the timeline for review: